Commitment to Privacy

 ▪ Provide the user with general information and is by no means a substitute for medical advice or a medical diagnostic tool.
 Please see above “Not a Substitute for Medical Advice.”
 Any medical issues or concerns should be addressed by your doctors.

-The results of the Late Effects Assessment Survey, while based on the general and limited information that you have submitted are not to be relied upon as medical or professional advice whatsoever, but are for informational purposes only.
+The results of the Late Effects After Treatment Tool, while based on the general and limited information that you have submitted, is not to be relied upon as medical or professional advice whatsoever, but are for informational purposes only.
 You should seek the advice of a medical professional or other qualified professional who can properly evaluate your condition for proper treatment and provide you with a reliable late-effects assessment.
 While the results are an attempt to list possible medical and educational late effects, you may experience some of these effects, while not experiencing others.
 You may also potentially experience effects not presented on this list.
 Because the occurrence of some late effects depends on more than one factor, the results of your profile may show a possible late effect listed twice.
 Please review any concerns you may have with your healthcare team.

 What Information Does NCCS Gather?

 NCCS collects two types of information:

 2. Personally-Identifiable Information.
 We do not collect personally identifiable information from you unless you provide it to us voluntarily and knowingly.
 If you personalize a website, volunteer, order a book, request information, donate, send event information and photos, etc., we may collect information such as your first and last name, street address, city, state, zip code, telephone number, e-mail address, relation to cancer patient and subject of inquiry.

 Personal information may be requested for certain optional online activities: